robertoenbarcelona/AureliaClubDemo/README.md

 An Aurelia app for samples

-This app is a living example for Aurelia apps, Azure services and nuch more.
+This app is a living example for Aurelia apps, Azure services and much more.
 It serve as an example and as a base to start up rapidly a SPA environment with Visual studio.

 ## Creating a modern workspace with Visual Studio

 The first approch to new web can be read from [here](https://itblogsogeti.com/2016/09/27/visual-studio-y-el-nuevo-desarrollo-web/)

 The first release of this app can be read from [here](https://itblogsogeti.com/.../)

 ## Paying with Aurelia